jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 +++

 At lunch today I learned about Transactional Synchronization Extensions (TSX) which is an implementation of transactional memory.
-The converation started as a rant about why transactional memory is bad but then it evolved into how this concept even came to be and how it even got implemented if it's such a terrible idea.
+The conversation started as a rant about why transactional memory is bad but then it evolved into how this concept even came to be and how it even got implemented if it's such a terrible idea.